mfelt/mfelt.github.io/front.md

 - Integrate DIAL button to Digium Switchvox
 - Allow CRM notes to be saved when finishing a call
 - Automatically save email replies to CRM account
-- Automatically flag priority emails
+- Automatically flag priority emails based on content rules
 - Automatically route emails to the correct support teams
+- Transcribe voicemails

 {% include backbutton %}